Naamloos/Dataprocessing/README.md

 # Dataprocessing-Opdrachten
 Assignments for Dataprocessing @ NHL Stenden

-## Database
+## Setup manual
-Info about the database can be found [here](https://github.com/Naamloos/Dataprocessing-Opdrachten/blob/master/Database/).
+A setup manual can be found in the `Manual` directory.
+Start with the `README.md` file in that directory.